iriscouch/procouch/README.md

 This is the basic strategy Procouch uses to find targets and configurations:

-1. Look for a top-level `urls` list.
+1. Look for a top-level `urls` list (overridden by command-line URLs)
   * If it exists, target every URL in the list.
   * Otherwise, target every top-level key that looks like a URL
 1. Probe the target.